EduardoVeri/Concurrent-Distributed-Programming/README.md

 Before using the Python module, ensure that you have built the shared C library (libDiffusionEquation.so) as per the build instructions above.

-To install the Python module, run:
+To install the Python module, run the following command in the project root directory:
 ```bash
 pip install -e .
 ```